Abbey of Thelema: Raoul Loveday

 In 1923, a 23-year-old Oxford undergraduate, Raoul Loveday (or Frederick Charles Loveday), died at the Abbey.
 His wife, Betty May, variously blamed the death on his participation in one of Crowley's rituals (allegedly incorporating the consumption of the blood of a sacrificed cat) or the more probable diagnosis of acute enteric fever contracted by drinking from a mountain spring.
 Crowley had warned the couple against drinking the water, as reported in biographies by Lawrence Sutin and Richard Kaczynski.

 When May returned to London, she gave an interview to a tabloid paper, The Sunday Express, which included her story in its ongoing attacks on Crowley.
-With these and similar rumors about activities at the Abbey in mind, Benito Mussolini's government demanded that Crowley leave the country in 1923.
+With these and similar rumours about activities at the Abbey in mind, Benito Mussolini's government demanded that Crowley leave the country in 1923.
 After Crowley's departure, the Abbey of Thelema was eventually abandoned and local residents whitewashed over Crowley's murals.